andrewskyboss/milestone-project-01/README.md

 ## Credits

-- Big Thank You to my Mentor [Malia Havlicek](https://code-institute-room.slack.com/team/UERRFE54G) for support
+### My appreciate and Big Thank You to my Mentor [Malia Havlicek](https://code-institute-room.slack.com/team/UERRFE54G) for help and invaluable advices.